 Mollie Hardwick with her “family” of Dolls (Left and Right)

 Since the Dolls Collection opening in 1971, more dolls have been collected and added.
 There are many old and interesting dolls to be seen, which come from many different periods, and many are in their original clothes.
 Old dolls can be compared with those from the second half of the 20th century to provide a fascinating contrast.
 There are Artists’ and Fashion Dolls and a unique collection of 20 “Sasha” Dolls in 1913 period dress, and the Bristol Red Cross Dolls.

-The building, and in particular the Hall itself, continued to be widely used in a variety of ways until the completion of the Dunster Tithe Barn Project in January 2007.
-This was a 5 year restoration project which turned the run down Tithe Barn into a magnificent centre for various community events and functions.
-This wonderful new space became popular for village events and as a result the Memorial Hall begun to be used less and less.
+The building, and in particular the hall itself, continued to be widely used in a variety of ways until the completion of the Dunster Tithe Barn Project in January 2007.
+This was a five year restoration project which turned the run-down Tithe Barn into a magnificent centre for various community events and functions.
+This wonderful new space became popular for village events and as a result the Memorial Hall began to be used less and less.

 By 2012, it was decided that the Memorial Hall needed to find a new purpose, that something should change to increase its usage.
 Many different suggestions were put forward, but it was decided that the Memorial Hall should become a 21st Century Museum and Community Centre specifically dedicated to the village and people of Dunster.
 As a result, the Dunster Museum and Doll Collection Project was born.
 Have a look at our Project page to find out more about what is involved.